 \subsection{RQ5: Test Selection+Prioritization}

-~ So far we have studied the impact of RTS strategies on APR efficiency controlled in a default test execution order (i.e., the lexicographic order), and our results suggest that test selection can largely reduce the number of test executions and improve APR efficiency.
-In fact, when the early-exit mechanism is enabled (the default setting for all modern APR systems), the test execution order can also affect the final number of test executions since it decides when the first failure-triggering test would be executed.
+~ So far we have studied the RTS impact on APR efficiency controlled in a default test execution order (i.e., the lexicographic order). \Comment{and our results suggest that RTS can largely reduce the number of test executions and improve APR efficiency.} In fact, when the early-exit mechanism is enabled (the default setting for most modern APR systems), the test execution order can also affect the final number of test executions since it decides when the first failure-triggering test would be executed.